muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Maybe a software bug?

-But the locator algorithm and time keeper doesn't rely on external services and there's no way such core functions could be broken with so many users...
+But the locator algorithm and timekeeper doesn't rely on external services and there's no way such core functions could be broken with so many users...

 Then...